victorverma3/Movie-Review-Emotions/README.md

-# Emotion Patterns in Reviews for Top-Rated Movies on Letterboxd
+# Emotion Patterns in Reviews of Top-Rated Movies on Letterboxd

 ## Table of Contents